isomerpages/psd-corp/pages/Leadership.md

 We provide platforms that enable the leadership to connect, align and share perspectives.
 Among government agencies, we promote the exchange of best practices in talent development.

 LEADERSHIP PROGRAMMES

+Administrative Service

+The Administrative Service aims to develop leaders with whole-of-government perspectives and capabilities, to formulate and implement policies that will improve the lives of Singaporeans.

+Public Service Leadership Programme (PSLP)

+PSLP is a talent development programme that develops talented and capable individuals for key leadership positions within the Public Service.